Říp

 Říp, being visible from great distance, has always been an important orientation point in the Bohemian scenery and has attracted attention since the oldest times.

 Geomorphology

-In terms of geomorphological division, Říp is located in a flatland of the Lower Eger Table within the Central Bohemian Table macroregion, and is the highest peak of this entire macroregion.
+In terms of geomorphological division, Říp is located in a flatland of the Lower Ohře Table within the Central Bohemian Table macroregion, and is the highest peak of this entire macroregion.

 Geology

 Geologically, Říp is the erosional remnant of a late Oligocene volcano and is composed of basalt nephelites containing olivine granules, amphibole, leucite and – among others – magnetite, so a local magnetic anomaly can even be observed there by the compass.

 Nature

-The hill was bare until 1879 when Mořic Lobkowitz had it planted with trees.
+The hill was bare until 1879 when Mořic Lobkowicz had it planted with trees.
 Today, almost all of the mountain is covered by an oak-and-hornbeam forest with some maple, pine ash, and linden trees.
 Some rare thermophile plants can be found at the few tree-less places on the top of the hill, such as Gagea bohemica and Iris pumila.